Are Skiers welcome on this tour?

 yes, Absolutely!

-do i need to ride powder specific skis or snowboard?
+Do i need to ride powder specific skis or snowboard?

 Yes and…yes it is a good idea!